lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 To manage your search settings use the :guilabel:`Search` tab on preferences.
 The radio button for :guilabel:`Search Bar` changes whether you want a separate search bar or and integrated search bar for search and navigation.
 The :guilabel:`Default Search Engine` lets you change your default search engine.
 To toggle whether to search suggestions check/uncheck the :guilabel:`Provide search suggestions`.
 To end up showing search suggestions in the address bar when searching check the :guilabel:`Show search suggestions in address bar results` checkbox.

+To change settingss for How Firefox handles security and privacy settings use the :guilabel:`Privacy & Security` tab.
+To have firefox not autofill logins and passwords uncheck the :guilabel:`Autofill logins and passwords` checkbox.
+To see your saved logins press the :guilabel:`Saved Logins` button.

 Version
 ----------
 Lubuntu currently ships with the latest version of Firefox, Firefox 78.